 This guideline draws on the best available evidence.
 However, there are significant limitations to the evidence base, notably, few randomised controlled trials (RCTs) of interventions, which have few outcomes in common.
-Some of the limitations are addressed in the recommendations for further research (see section 4).
+Some of the limitations are addressed in the research recommendations.

 At the time of publication (January 2009), no drug has UK marketing authorisation for the treatment of borderline personality disorder, but this guideline contains recommendations about the use of drugs to manage crises, comorbid conditions and insomnia.
 The guideline assumes that prescribers will use a drug's summary of product characteristics to inform their decisions for each person.

-NICE has developed a separate guideline on antisocial personality disorder (see section 6).
+NICE has developed a separate guideline on antisocial personality disorder: prevention and management.